-You are responsible for the remaining eligible project expenditure over the grant amount plus any ineligible expenditure.
+You are responsible for the remaining eligible project expenditure plus any ineligible expenditure.

-Contributions to your project may be cash or in-kind contributions, and can come from the State and Territory government grants and cash or in-kind contributions from project partners.
+Further contributions to your project may be cash or in-kind contributions, and can come from the State and Territory government grants and cash or in-kind contributions from project partners.
 Where you provide in-kind contributions such as labour, equipment or materials, you must calculate the equivalent dollar value.

-We cannot fund your project if it receives funding from another Commonwealth government grant.
-You can apply for a grant for your project under more than one Commonwealth program, but if your application is successful, you must choose either the Carbon Capture, Use and Storage Development Fund grant or the other Commonwealth grant.
+We cannot fund activities if they have already received funding from another Commonwealth government grant, including any grant funding provided by the Australian Renewable Energy Agency.

+If you apply for other Commonwealth grants for the same eligible activities, and your application is successful, you must choose either the Carbon Capture, Use and Storage Hubs and Technologies Program - Hubs Stream grant or the other Commonwealth grant.